-The Hovmöller diagram (Fig 7A and 7B) shows the differences between the zonally averaged AOD at 475 550nm and surface air temperature response for the ensemble means of the volcanic eruption simulations as compared to the mean climatology of the control simulation.
-The statistical significance level is estimated using the 2-tail student t-test after Deser et al., (2012) and following the assertion that 10 ensembles are sufficient for reasonable estimation of internal variability at a regional scale (Singh and AchutaRao, 2019).
-The pattern of total AOD after the first eruption (E1) shows a strong cross-equatorial 480 transportation of the stratospheric aerosols into the southern hemisphere, with a similar pattern in the northern hemisphere.
-This is consistent with the hypothesis that an enhanced Brewer-Dobson circulation in the southern hemisphere during the austral winter season can lead to the southward transportation of volcanic aerosols after a Pinatubo type (tropical) eruption (Aquila et al. 2012).
-The initial dispersal of aerosols from eruption E1 was strongly influenced by its timing and exhibited a seasonal dependence 485 (consistent with Toohey et al., 2011).
-However, the other three eruptions (E2, E3 and E4) in the high latitude extratropic only yielded an increased AOD in the northern hemisphere.

-A lag of more than 12 months in the peak surface temperature response (Fig 5 Middle panel) after the first eruption correlates well with the distribution of aerosols, consistent with findings reported in the literature for similar events (e.g., Jungclaus et al., 2010; Klocke, 2011).
-The global mean surface temperature response peak thus appears when the volcanic aerosols from the tropical eruption (E1) have extended across the northern hemisphere extratropics and the polar regions.
-It should be noted that the land surface over the northern extratropics is observed to respond quickly to the attenuated post-eruption shortwave radiative flux compared to the tropics.
-The zonally averaged surface temperature response (fig 7B) shows that a strong cooling of 1.0-1.5°C lasted over the tropical north and partially over the tropical southern hemisphere for more than 30 months after the first eruption.
-Further, the greater anomalies of >2.0 °C cooling mostly appeared six months after the first eruption, with the subsequent extratropical eruptions helping to maintain the northern hemispheric cooling.
+- The Hovmöller diagram (Fig 7A and 7B) shows the difference of zonally averaged AOD at 550nm and 450 surface air temperature response between the ensemble mean of the volcanic eruption simulations compared to the mean climatology of the control simulation.
+The pattern of total AOD after the first eruption (E1) shows a strong cross-equatorial transportation of the stratospheric aerosols into the southern hemisphere, with a similar pattern in the northern hemisphere.
+This is consistent with the hypothesis that an enhanced Brewer-Dobson circulation in the southern hemisphere during the austral winter season led 455 to the southward transportation of volcanic aerosols after a Pinatubo type (tropical) eruption (Aquila et al. 2012).
+The initial dispersal of aerosols from eruption E1 is strongly influenced by its timing and exhibits a seasonal dependence (consistent with Toohey et al., 2011).
+However, the other three eruptions (E2, E3 and E4) are in high latitude extratropics and only yield increased AOD in the northern hemisphere.
+A lag of more than 12 months in the surface temperature response after the first eruption correlates well 460 with the distribution of aerosols, consistent with findings reported in the literature for similar events (e.g., Jungclaus et al., 2010; Klocke, 2011).
+The global mean surface temperature response peak appears when the volcanic aerosols from the tropical eruption (E1) extend across the northern hemisphere extratropics and the polar regions.
+It should be noted that the land surface over the northern extratropics responds quickly to the attenuated post-eruption shortwave radiative flux compared to the tropics.
+The zonally 465 averaged surface temperature response (fig 7B) shows that a strong cooling of 1.0-1.5°C lasts over the tropical north and partially over the tropical southern hemisphere for more than 30 months after the first eruption.
+Further, the greater anomalies of >2.0 °C cooling mostly appear six months after the first eruption, with the subsequent extratropical eruptions helping to maintain the northern hemispheric cooling.
+The seasonality of surface temperature response reveals a more substantial cooling during the

-The seasonality of surface temperature response reveals a more substantial cooling during the boreal summer season for all four eruptions and for E1 also reveals the expected post-tropical-eruption winter warming pattern over Europe.
-Supplementary Fig S6 shows the spatial pattern of the surface temperature response to volcanic aerosols over the four seasons directly following the first eruption (E1) (JJA & SON for the year of eruption and DJF & MAM for the next year).
-The surface temperature response for the first two seasons is confined to the tropics and moves to higher latitudes after six months.
-As evident in fig S3, the anomalous winter (DJF) warming pattern after the eruption over Europe and an observed cooling over Northern America may be a product of the same fundamental atmospheric dynamics as noticed after Pinatubo eruption (Robock, 2000; Robock and Mao, 1992).
+- 470 cooling.
+The seasonality of surface temperature response reveals a more substantial cooling during the boreal summer season and also the expected winter warming pattern after tropical eruptions (E1) over Europe.
+Supplementary Fig S6 shows the spatial pattern of the surface temperature response to volcanic aerosols over the four seasons following the first eruption (E1) (JJA & SON for the year of eruption and DJF & MAM for the next year).
+The surface temperature response for the first two seasons is confined to - 475 the tropics and moves to higher latitudes after six months.
+As evident in fig S3, the anomalous winter (DJF) warming pattern after the eruption over Europe and the cooling over Northern America could be a product of the same fundamental atmospheric dynamics as noticed after Pinatubo eruption (Robock, 2000; Robock and Mao, 1992).

 Fig 7.
-Hovmöller diagram showing the zonally averaged temporal dispersion of volcanic aerosols in terms of AOD change at 550nm (A), surface temperature response (B), and lower stratospheric temperature response (C).
+Hovmöller diagram showing the zonally-averaged temporal dispersion of volcanic aerosols in terms of AOD change at 550nm (A), surface temperature response (B), and lower stratospheric temperature response (C).
 Anomalies were calculated with respect to a climatological annual cycle calculated from the control simulation.
 The gray color is painted over the regions where changes are not statistically significant at the 95% confidence level.
 Circled cross marks show the modeled spatial and temporal position of the eruptions.